Hey mama! Sex during pregnancy is one of those things that feels a little taboo to talk about, but it shouldn’t be.

 There are tons of resources available for women struggling with pregnancy anxiety, so don’t be afraid to reach out.

-Can you have too much sex while pregnant?
+Is it possible to have too much sex while pregnant?

 Nope!
 There’s really no issue with having too much sex.
 With that said, you should probably stay away from doing anything too rough.